saurish/GoodReads/README.md

-# This repository explores python APIs to explore GoodReads, an online community for readers (https://www.goodreads.com/).
+# This repository explores python APIs to explore Goodreads, an online community for readers (https://www.goodreads.com/).